Obama tells Congress he plans to remove Cuba from terrorism list

 Cuba’s removal from the list will ease certain economic sanctions on the island, but the broader U.S. embargo on Cuba will remain in place because only Congress can end it.
 Iran, Sudan and Syria remain on the list.

 Some experts said U.S. banks would remain cautious for now.
-“Banks are certainly watching for further developments, but the (U.S.) government has a lot more steps to take until the industry can take action,” said Rob Rowe, vice president of the American Bankers Association.
+“Banks are certainly watching for further developments but the Cuban government has a lot more steps to take until the industry can take action,” said Rob Rowe, vice president of the American Bankers Association.

 The two countries have made headway toward an agreement on embassies.
 A U.S. official expressed optimism but added, “We’re still not quite there yet.”
 Among the unresolved issues is a U.S. demand for freedom of movement for its diplomats.

-Cuba’s human rights record still draws criticism from Washington, and Havana has shown little if any sign of political opening in the one-party system.
+Cuba’s human rights record still draws criticism from Washington, and Havana has shown little if any sign of political reform.

 “We will continue to have differences with the Cuban government,” the White House said.